Salmacis (fountain)

 Salmacis or Salmakis was the name of a fountain or spring located in modern-day Bodrum, Turkey.
-According to some classical authors, the water had the reputation of making men effeminate and soft.
+According to some classical authors, the water had the reputation of making men effeminate, soft, and 'woman like'.
 Ovid famously recounts the myth in his story about Hermaphroditus and the nymph of the spring Salmacis.

 History

 Salmacis was a fountain, located near the Mausoleum of Halicarnassus.
 In classical times, it had: